[no picture yet]

 Before Sharpsburg

-He enlisted as a Private in Company I (later renamed D), 5th Alabama Infantry on 13 April 1861 in Greensboro, Al.
+A prosperous planter's son, in 1860 he was a 22 year old living with his parents at Hollow Square in Greene County, AL. He enlisted as a Private in Company I (later renamed D), 5th Alabama Infantry on 13 April 1861 in Greensboro, AL.

 On the Campaign

-He was wounded by a gunshot to his head and captured in action near Turner's Gap on South Mountain on 14 September 1862.
+He was wounded by a gunshot to his head in action near Turner's Gap on South Mountain on 14 September 1862 which fractured the right side of his frontal bone.
+He was afterward captured there.

 The rest of the War

-He was probably treated in a US Army field hospital near Sharpsburg then at Satterlee US Army General Hospital in Philadelphia, PA to 1 November 1862, then sent to Fort Delaware.
+He was probably treated in a US Army field hospital at Boonsboro or Middletown, MD, then at Satterlee US Army General Hospital in Philadelphia, PA to 1 November 1862, and finally sent to Fort Delaware.
 He was paroled there on 15 December and sent to Fortress Monroe, VA for exchange.
 We was a patient in the CS Army hospital in Charlottesville, VA from June 1863 to January 1864, then detailed as ward master there, though often on furlough.
 He was retired to the Invalid Corps at Selma, AL on 15 (or 12) October 1864, was surrendered at Citronelle, AL on 4 May 1865, and was paroled at Meridian, MS on 17 May.

 References & notes